 Certificates of Residence for permanent Erie County Residents are provided by the Erie County Comptroller’s Office; for more information, click here.

-Where can I get an accident report?
+Where can I get a motor vehicle accident report?

 Under circumstances where the property damage exceeds a certain statutory limit, all of the drivers involved are required to file a Report of Motor Vehicle Accident, available through the New York State Department of Motor Vehicles.
 Under other circumstances, the accident reports are issued by the responding police force and can be obtained from the municipality where the accident occurred.
-In addition, for a limited time, you may obtain a report from the New York State Department of Motor Vehicles.
+In addition, for a limited time, you may obtain a Report from the New York State Department of Motor Vehicles.
 More information may be found here.